Kotlin/kotlinx-kover/kover-gradle-plugin/docs/index.md

 You can read more about creating verification rules in the [corresponding section](#verification).

 #### Configuring Reports
-The configuration of the report generation tasks takes place in a block for an aggregated tasks
+The configuration of the report generation tasks takes place in a block for aggregated tasks

 ```kotlin
 kover {